Decorated marked surfaces: spherical twists versus braid twists: Proof of Proposition

-There are four cases (as shown in Figure~\ref{fig:3cases}) for the possible positions of $\alpha$ and $\beta$ in the triangle $\Lambda_0$ that contains $Z_0$.
+There are three cases (as shown in Figure~\ref{fig:3cases}) for the possible positions of $\alpha$ and $\beta$ in the triangle $\Lambda_0$ that contains $Z_0$.
 Since $\eta_1$ does not intersect $\eta_2$, the line segments of $\eta_1,\alpha,\beta$ in $\Lambda_0$ are in a clockwise order.
-By Proposition~\ref{pp:qz2}, when applying $\Hom(X_{\eta_1},?)$ to triangle \eqref{eq:tri}, there will be an isomorphism
+By Proposition~\ref{pp:qz2}, when applying $\Hom(X_{\eta_1},?)$ to the triangle \eqref{eq:tri}, there will be an isomorphism